...1905... 2.02 inches of rain fell at Newport, Rhode Island on this day, setting the record high rainfall for the date.

 ...1988...
 The western U.S. experienced another day of record heat.
 The afternoon high of 91 degrees at Stampede Pass WA established an all-time record for that location, and Los Angeles CA equaled their all-time record high with a reading of 110 degrees.
 A record high of 107 degrees at San Diego CA was their hottest reading in 25 years.
 Red Bluff CA was the hot spot in the nation with an afternoon reading of 118 degrees.

 ...1989...
+The barometric pressurse peaked at 30.63 inches of mercury at Newport, Rhode Island, breaking the old record of 30.51 inches set two years earlier in 1987.
 Overnight thunderstorm rains of four and a half to seven inches drenched eastern Nebraska during the morning hours, pushing creeks out of their banks, and flooding fields, country roads and city streets.
 Totals ranged up to 6.97 inches south of Creston.
 It was also a soggy Labor Day for northern Florida.
 Jacksonville reported 6.82 inches of rain, and evening thunderstorms produced 2.75 inches of rain in one hour at Sandlewood.

 ...2000...
 Houston, Texas and College Station, Texas both recorded their hottest temperatures on record with 109 and 112 degrees, respectively.

 ...2007...
+The low relative humidity got down to a dry 34% at Newport, Rhode Island, breaking the previous low of 35% set in 1987 and 1989.
 Marquette, Michigan was drenched with 4.29 inches of rain on this day for it greatest daily rainfall on record.